secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 The private key should be stored "at a safe location" where only authorized parties are able to access it.

 ### Process to get Secure Crypto Config

-- [ ] TODO how does digital signatures work in praxis?

 First the Secure Crypto Config files must be fetched from its official github repository e.g. https://github.com/secureCryptoConfigExample.
 The corresponding github repository containing all needed Secure Crypto Config files can be downloaded as a ZIP archive.
 The retrieved ZIP archive must be unzipped and the files checked for their valid signatures (?).